pemcg/mastering-automation-addendum-for-cloudforms-4.6/custom_buttons/chapter.md

 Many services or workflows triggered by custom buttons are only applicable to a certain sub-type of object that the button is displayed on.
 For example a button that registers a Red Hat Enterprise Linux VM with a Satellite server is not applicable to a VM running Windows, or Ubuntu Linux.

-The new button functionality allows for a conditional visibility filter, that only displays the button in the button group if the visibility expression match is successful (see [Setting a Visibility Expression](#i4)).
+The new button functionality allows for a conditional visibility filter, that only displays the button in the button group if the visibility expression match is successful (see screenshot [Setting a Visibility Expression](#i4)).

 ![Setting a Visibility Expression](images/screenshot5.png)

 ## Conditional Enablement

 The workflows or services triggered by some custom buttons often require the object to be in a particular state - for example a VM must be powered on to be able to run an Ansible playbook.
-Conditional enablement allows an expression to be defined, such that if the expression does not evaluate to _true_ for an object, the button is greyed out (see [Setting a Conditional Enablement Expression](#i4)).
+Conditional enablement allows an expression to be defined, such that if the expression does not evaluate to _true_ for an object, the button is greyed out (see screenshot [Setting a Conditional Enablement Expression](#i4)).

 ![Setting a Conditional Enablement Expression](images/screenshot6.png)

 This can be illustrated with a VM that has been evaluated by CloudForms as non-compliant, and requires a package to be installed to restore the compliance status.
 A button is available on the VM to install a package using an Ansible playbook, but the playbook requires the VM to be on.

-If the VM is powered off, the **Install a Package** button is greyed out and cannot be used (see [Button Greyed Out When VM is Off](#i6)).
+If the VM is powered off, the **Install a Package** button is greyed out and cannot be used (see screenshot [Button Greyed Out When VM is Off](#i6)).

 ![Button Greyed Out When VM is Off](images/screenshot7b.png)

-When the VM is powered on, the **Install a Package** button becomes enabled, and the package can be installed (see [Button Enabled When VM is On](#i7)).
+When the VM is powered on, the **Install a Package** button becomes enabled, and the package can be installed (see screenshot [Button Enabled When VM is On](#i7)).

 ![Button Enabled When VM is On](images/screenshot8b.png)

 ## Multi-Selection of Objects

 The only display option for custom buttons in previous versions of CloudForms and ManageIQ was on the details page of a single instance of the object type.
-With CloudForms 4.6 (ManageIQ *Gaprindashvili*) custom buttons can now be displayed for multiple instances of an object type (see [Multiple Instances Selected for a Button](#i8)).
+With CloudForms 4.6 (ManageIQ *Gaprindashvili*) custom buttons can now be displayed for multiple instances of an object type (see screenshot [Multiple Instances Selected for a Button](#i8)).

 ![Multiple Instances Selected for a Button](images/screenshot10.png)